thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 </tr>
 </tbody>
 </table>
+They feature a number of steps.
+Each step represents a dedicated task.

 - Diagnostic data collection from kyma clusters is done using both Kyma CLI and with several Terraform providers, namely:
   * SAP BTP TF provider